stefmolin/Holiday-Hack-Challenge-2021/README.md

 * Thank you for all of your help.
 You are a talented defender!
 *******************************************************************
 ```

-# TODO: Remaining Challenges on JF's side
-### Ingreta Tude - Frost Tower Website Checkup
-(Jack's studio) --> this might be objective 12

-### Objective 13 is on the roof of the Frost Tower

 ### Bonus Challenges - Log4J
 These were added on 12/21/21 at the North Pole location.